astuder/MSP430-sharp-LS013B4DN02-memory-display/energia/Readme.md

 Distributed under MIT License, see license.txt for details.

 Basic, text-only library for SHARP Memory LCD.
 Developed with Energia and tested on MSP430G2553 and MSP430F5529 LaunchPads, with 43oh and TI SHARP Memory LCD BoosterPacks.

-Library should also work with other LaunchPads as well as Arduino.
+While untested, this library should work with other LaunchPads as well as Arduino.
+It should also work with SHARP Memory LCD breakout boards sold by Adafruit, Kuzyatech and others.

 Methods
 -------